Was your eBay account suspended? Get it back today and learn to create eBay stealth accounts.

-Yes, it seems pretty basic, but some sellers do list illegal items on eBay.
+Yes, it seems pretty basic, but some sellers list illegal items on eBay.

 Listing banned products is a straight route to an account suspension.

-The solution is quite simple — list valid products.
+The solution is quite simple — a good list of products.
 Items that customers want to buy and are willing to pay good money for.

 One more thing…